 Catholic Social Teaching

-Catholic Social Teaching has been articulated through a rich tradition of papal, conciliar, and episcopal documents.
-In the first of seven principles of Catholic Social Teaching, the Church proclaims that human life is sacred and that the dignity of the human person is the foundation of a moral vision for society.
+The Catholic Church proclaims that human life is sacred and that the dignity of the human person is the foundation of a moral vision for society.
 This belief is the foundation of all the principles of our social teaching.